DerekCuevas/avowal/README.md

 ## Using it

-Create a Avowal instance.
+Create an Avowal instance.
 It makes sense to name the instance the same as the form.

 ```javascript
 var particle = new Avowal({